aregsar/aregsarblog/blog/2020/how-to-queue-laravel-password-reset-email/index.md

 In this approach we create a queued job that we dispatch in the overridden `sendPasswordResetNotification` method of the `App\User` class.

-When the job is processed, it will send the original Illuminate\Auth\Notifications\ResetPassword notification that was being sent directly from the sendPasswordResetNotification method before.
+When the job is processed, it will send the original `Illuminate\Auth\Notifications\ResetPassword` notification that was being sent directly from the overridden `sendPasswordResetNotification` method.

-So we first need to create a job that will be queued.
+So first we need to create a job that will be queued.

 ```bash
 artisan make:job QueuedPasswordResetJob
 ```

-Next in the handle() method we need to copy the notification sending implementation that is in the original `sendPasswordResetNotification()` method:
+Next in the `handle()` method of the job we need to copy the implementation from the original `sendPasswordResetNotification()` method:

 ```php
 namespace App\Jobs;